Nurs-27/2023-11-otus-spring-nursultan/README.md

 - Application-layer specific contexts such as the `WebApplicationContext` for use in web applications.

 In the Spring Framework, **Inversion of Control (IoC)** is a core principle, whereas **Dependency Injection (DI)** is its practical implementation.
-Let's consider the scenario of writing and executing tests.
+Let's consider the scenario of writing and executing tests to better understand IoC Principle.

 ### Classic Control Flow in Testing